eiffel-community/eiffel/usage-examples/pipeline-monitoring.md

 ### Test Duration
 Measuring test duration is similar to measuring build duration, and driven by similar needs.
 Indeed, if one is interested in the duration of a set of tests wrapped by a set of of [EiffelActivityTriggeredEvent](../eiffel-vocabulary/EiffelActivityTriggeredEvent), [EiffelActivityStartedEvent](../eiffel-vocabulary/EiffelActivityStartedEvent) and [EiffelActivityFinishedEvent](../eiffel-vocabulary/EiffelActivityFinishedEvent) one can employ the exact same method.
 Assuming one is interested in studying the execution time of a particular test case, however, one can use the following method:
-1. For every [EiffelTestCaseFinishedEvent](../eiffel-vocabulary/EiffelTestCaseFinishedEvent.md), follow its __TEST_CASE_EXECUTION__ link to its corresponding [EiffelTestCaseStartedEvent](../eiffel-vocabulary/EiffelTestCaseStartedEvent.md).
+1. For every [EiffelTestCaseFinishedEvent](../eiffel-vocabulary/EiffelTestCaseFinishedEvent.md), find any [EiffelTestCaseStartedEvent](../eiffel-vocabulary/EiffelTestCaseStartedEvent.md) sharing the same __TEST_CASE_EXECUTION__ link target.
 1. Compare __meta.time__ of the two events.

 ### Lead Time from Source Change Submission to Successfully Tested Artifact